AmdAdam/Linset/README.md

 # Linset
+Because of the updater the script turned spanish again, so I commented the Updater out.
 English version of the Tool "Linset" from vk496 (https://github.com/vk496).
 Did the work and Translated most of it to english.
 Still not sure about that base64 zip.